VDL-PRISM/docs/sensor_examples.md

 ```

-Notice at the end of the file is where the sensor configuration goes.
+Notice at the end of this example is where the sensor configuration goes.
 Below are a few examples of how to set up a sensor.

 ## WeMo Devices